of Aid Stations

 It is ultimately the runners responsibility to navigate the course successfully, with or without course markings.
 We strongly recommend that you take the time to recce the route before race day.
 Carrying a map and compass are highly recommended for the event in case of an emergency.
 The Harveys North Downs Way map available at a discounted rate here, is an excellent guide.

-For clarity, this means you can have noone run with you on the route for any length of time (pacer) and you can not give or recieve anything from anyone outside of the race (crew).
-Spectators and vocal support is welcome along the route however aid station areas must be avoided.
+For clarity, this means you can have no one run with you on the route for any length of time (pacer) and you can not give or recieve anything from anyone outside of the race (crew).
+Spectators and vocal support is welcome anywhere along the route apart from around or anywhere near the check points.

 A finish line bag can be deposited at Registration and it will be taken to the finish at Knockholt Pound for you.
-Maximum bag size is 50 litres and PLEASE no suitcases!
+Maximum bag size is 50 litres.

 There will be a team of race medics available throughout the duration of the weekend including two race ambulances and static medical aid stations at the finish point.
 Many of the aid stations will also have additional medics on hand.
 If you suffer an injury or accident that warrants direct medical attention and you are not able to get to an aid station, there will be a number for the medical director provided before race day.
 Due to the nature of the course ie. off road, the medics may take some time to reach you, or potentially be out of contact for some time tending to other runners.
 In an emergency please call both our medics AND 999.
 If you are injured but able to walk, please make your way to the nearest aid station where there will either be a medic, or the aid station captain will immediately get in touch with medical care.
 If you suffer a severe injury, encounter someone in serious difficulty or are in any doubt at all please call 999 for emergency ambulance services.